Managing access to shared data and tools with groups

 Share-writer

-• Can enable others to incurs costs - also, see Writer, above
+• Can enable others to incur costs - also, see Writer, above

 • Able to grant others write access.